 This entry is an updated version of “Hospitals” from White Plains, New York: A City of Contrasts.”

-St. Agnes Hospital that closed in 2003 had its beginnings in 1908.
-The medical building on the property underwent renovations and the former hospital was repurposed into a assistive living facility (the Bristol).
+St. Agnes Hospital, closed in 2003, had its beginnings in 1908.
+The medical building on the property underwent renovations and the former hospital was repurposed into an assistive living facility (the Bristol).

-Bloomingdale (Insane) Asylum (1821-1889) in Manhattan bought the WP farmland in 1868 and when the NY City location closed, the hospital moved to WP.
-The hospital got its original name from the section of New York City where the first hospital was located.
-The road leading from the New York hospital was also named Bloomingdale and in the 19th century it became part of Broadway.
-Bloomingdale is Dutch in origin.
-Bloomingdale Rd in WP was named after the hospital.
+Bloomingdale (Insane) Asylum (1821-1889) in Manhattan bought White Plains (WP) farmland in 1868 for an annex.
+When the NY City location closed, the hospital moved to WP.
+The hospital got its original name from the section of NY City where the first hospital was located.
+The road leading from the NY City hospital was named Bloomingdale (Dutch in origin) and in the 19th century it became part of Broadway.
+Incidentally, WP’s Bloomingdale Rd was named after the hospital.

 The original hospital grounds were designed by Frederick L. Olmsted Company.
-The main building dates from 1894 and two of the homes that were on the grounds when the property was purchases are still on the grounds.
-A redeveloped city park at the corner of Bryant and Mamaroneck Ave was once part of the hospital grounds.
-There are now walking trails and new signage at entrance
+The main building dates from 1894 and two of the homes that were on the grounds when the property was purchased are still on the grounds.
+The hospital’s wrought iron fencing still surrounding the property has NY Hospital (Cornell) signs from when they owned the hospital.